Individual Membership: $20.00

 |

-St. Stephen's Church on West Park
+St. Stephen's Church on the southwest

-Avenue and Arlington Street is a red brick building of Romanesque
+corner of West Park Avenue and South Arlington Avenue is a red

-Original steeple of St. Stephen's
+The original steeple of St. Stephen's

 Church was struck by lightning several times, this photo shows